farragoan/AVBenchmarking/README.md

 # AVBenchmarking

 Work done as part of the AV Benchmarking SOP conducted under Prof. Naik and Prof. Chakraborty during Jan-April 2021.
-Students: Dhruv Nagpal, Rohan Kumar, Yash Jain
+Students: Dhruv Nagpal, Rohan Kumar

 ***
 Sender refers to the party sharing their screen.
 Receiver refers to the party who is not sharing the screen.